 With so few patients evaluated so far, it is difficult to give a prognosis especially as the mechanism of harm is not yet fully understood.

-From recent NIH research, we know that NGLY1 Deficiency is a progressive disease.
-Patients appear to lose functions with age (for example: peripheral neuropathy as well as auditory findings deteriorate).
-Some symptoms however appear to improve or remain stable over time such as the liver values and the movement disorder.
+From recent NIH research, we know that NGLY1 Deficiency patients appear to lose some functions with age (for example: peripheral neuropathy as well as auditory processing findings deteriorate).
+Some symptoms however appear to improve or remain stable over time such as the liver function values and the movement disorder.

-Most children do not appear to be medically fragile.
-However, some children have passed away at a young age primarily due to complications following respiratory infections and/or seizure complications.
+Most children do not appear to be medically fragile, although some children have passed away at a young age due to severe liver disease, infections and/or seizure complications.